Check out Montréal’s lushest green terraces

 Terrasse St-Ambroise

 Located along the Lachine Canal, Terrasse St-Ambroise is the perfect place to savour suds on a sunny afternoon.
-If you don’t have hours to spare, you can still stop by for a quick drink before continuing your journey down the adjacent bike path.
+If you don’t have hours to spare, you can still stop by for a quick drink before continuing your journey down the adjacent bike path, one of Montréal’s top bucket list bike rides.

 Marché des Éclusiers

 Equal parts farmer’s market, café, bar, restaurant and fine foods shop, Marché des Éclusiers is a choice destination at any time of day.
-Patrons love to rest and recharge under the green canopy of its plant-lined terrasse.
+Rest and recharge under the green canopy of its plant-lined terrasse while enjoying creations from Québec-based artisans.

 Jardin Nelson

 Jardin Nelson is a heavenly oasis in the heart of Old Montréal.
-Even though it’s located just steps away from bustling place Jacques-Cartier, this restaurant’s patio was designed to make you feel like you’re miles away from the city.
+Located just steps away from Place Jacques-Cartier, this restaurant’s patio is a genuine secret garden away from the hustle and bustle of the city.

 Café Santropol

-Step through this quaint café in Plateau-Mont-Royal and discover a whimsical garden patio that is arguably one of the city’s best-kept secrets.
-Your sandwich and iced coffee will taste twice as good here!
+Step through this quaint café in Plateau-Mont-Royal and discover a whimsical garden patio that is arguably one of the city’s best-kept secrets, and a true neighbourhood standard.
+Their epically stuffed sandwiches and iced coffees make for perfect refuelling during or after a shopping day or walk up nearby Mount Royal.

 Le Sainte-Élisabeth